 The bright lights of the Las Vegas Strip can be spotted from miles away and attract millions of visitors each year.
-While the strip is the main draw, there are plenty of awesome things to do off the Las Vegas strip!
-Here are a few of our favorite things to do off the Las Vegas Strip with kids.
+While the strip is the main draw, there are plenty of awesome family-friendly things to do off the Las Vegas strip!
+My husband is from Las Vegas so we visit often and have put together a list of our favorite things to do off the Las Vegas Strip with kids.

 *Disclaimer: This post contains affiliate links.
 If you book a stay or tour through the link provided, we will receive a small commission at no extra cost to you.
 We really appreciate your support!